Tickets on sale for the 75th annual Christmas with Wartburg

 This year’s production is made possible, in part, through the support of Sukup Manufacturing.

 Tickets are $21 for all Waverly performances and $23 for the West Des Moines performance.
-A dinner will be offered at 5 p.m. on Saturday and Sunday in Waverly for an additional cost.
+A dinner will be offered in Waverly on Saturday and Sunday at 5 p.m. for an additional cost.
 Concert and reception tickets can be purchased online at www.wartburg.edu/christmas, from 10 a.m. to noon weekdays at the ticket office in Saemann Student Center or by calling 319-352-8691 during ticket office hours.